Jeremiah Chapter 13

 “Discover thy skirts”: Turn them up, or throw them over the head or face.
 That is, expose to public shame and disgrace; which was done when their city and temple were burnt, and they were carried captive.
 This was done to shame captive women and prostitutes (compare Nahum 3:5).

-They will be red-faced with embarrassment.
-Their sins are made public.
+They will be red-faced with embarrassment because their sins are made public.

 Jeremiah 13:27 “I have seen thine adulteries, and thy neighings, the lewdness of thy whoredom, [and] thine abominations on the hills in the fields.
 Woe unto thee, O Jerusalem! wilt thou not be made clean? when [shall it] once [be]?”